Goodness of fit by Neyman-Pearson testing: Benchmarks

 \section{Benchmarks}

-The only way to assess the performances of GoF methods is to study their ability to identify anomalous data sets drawn according to some alternative hypothesis that is different from the reference hypothesis.
+The only way to assess the performances of GoF methods is to study their ability to identify anomalous data drawn from a distribution that is different from the reference one.
 Benchmark problems and the corresponding benchmark data sets for GoF performance studies are thus defined by one given R hypothesis for the reference distribution, plus one given alternative hypothesis.

 The selection of the benchmarks is unavoidably arbitrary.
-Therefore, it must be justified to the extent that possible taking into account that the purpose of GoF is to spot out generic data departures from the R hypothesis regardless of the specific alternative that underlies their distribution.
+Therefore, it must be reasonably justified considering that the purpose of GoF is to spot out generic data departures from the R hypothesis regardless of the specific alternative that underlies their distribution.
 We thus organise our benchmark problems as specific alternatives that could be possibly encountered in a number of GoF setups.
 One setup is defined by one chosen reference probability distribution and number of expected events $\NRef$.
 Additionally, since the GoF methods we investigate are in fact two-sample tests, the size of the available $\reference$ sample---or the ratio $\Nreference/\NRef$---is also specified in the definition of the setup.

 The GoF setups and benchmarks employed in this paper are described in the following sections.
 It should be noted that the vast majority of these benchmarks were defined and studied in previous NPLM works~\cite{DAgnolo:2018cun,DAgnolo:2019vbw,dAgnolo:2021aun,Letizia:2022xbe,Grosso:2023ltd}, and they have not been designed specifically for the comparative studies of the present article.